-The International Foundation is excited to announce a comprehensive, interactive and continually updated resource to help members react quickly to Affordable Care Act regulations and their impact on the health care landscape.
-Introducing, ACA University-everything you need in one place, anytime you need it.
+The International Foundation offers a comprehensive, interactive and continually updated resource to help members react quickly to Affordable Care Act regulations and their impact on the health care landscape.
+ACA University is everything you need in one place, anytime you need it.

 Take a Tour